speedracr/poodr/README.md

 Now, run the test again in the first tab and we'll see the entire server log for our test, including possible errors like insufficient permissions.

+### Sys admin
+To find out which unix group you belong to: `id [username]` will list them all out.
+For instance, for Docker, it makes sense to add the current user to the Docker usergroup, as well.